isotopp/isotopp.github.io/content/posts/2022-05-02-a-solar-roof.md

 ![](/uploads/2022/05/solar-12.png)

 *Up: drawing power from grid.
 Down: Sending power into the grid.
-You can see how clouds and internal consumption take our bites of the "perfect" production curve.*
+You can see how clouds and internal consumption take their bites of the "perfect" production curve.*

 Looking at the day-curve this way you can see that we would profit from a household battery.
 On this day in April, we could make do with a battery of 5kWh or less, but in darker times a larger battery would be more effective.